-Oscar and Anthea’s relationship is definitely one where the power differential is much greater for her.
-And yet, what Miss Bates loved about Anthea is: she was never cowed.
-She stood up for herself and never lost a sense of who she was.
-Training with Oscar is hard, exacting, confusing, and she receives very little by way of praise, or reward.
+Oscar and Anthea’s relationship is one where the power differential is much greater for her.
+What Miss Bates loved about Anthea was that she was never cowed.
+She stood up for herself, never losing a sense of who she was.
+Training with Oscar is hard, exacting, confusing, and she receives very little praise, or reward.
 It is, in turn, exhilarating and exciting.
 Anthea knows he’s the best and that his best can make her great.
 While Oscar does bring out the best in Anthea’s voice, Anthea nevertheless spends most of their initial acquaintance referring to him as that “odious” man.
-She insists she doesn’t like him but his arrogance, sang-froid, and total dedication to his art and her voice leave him seemingly indifferent to her dislike.
+She insists she doesn’t like him, but his arrogance, sang-froid, and total dedication to music and her voice leave him indifferent to her dislike.

 Goodlooking in a forceful and rather intimidating way, he seemed bored most of the time, but occasionally roused himself to a glance of sardonic and incredulous amusement … in the strong light she could even see that his lashes were unexpectedly long and cast a deep shadow on his cheeks.

 “Forceful.”
 “Intimidating.”
 “Sardonic.”
 Adjectives diverting the heroine from her attraction.
 Ah, but those lengthy “lashes,” a touch of the soft, the feminine, something that says I’m safe and in me lurk affection and vulnerability.